A Fistful of Bitcoin

 Woke

 What does it mean to be "woke"?
 And why does the idea agitate so many people?
-Via a 90s-inspired grunge rock aesthetic, an off-kilter drumbeat, and the powerful, raw vocals of Marta Owczarek, these are the questions explored in our new song.
+Via a 90s-inspired alternative rock aesthetic, an off-kilter drumbeat, and the powerful, raw vocals of Marta Owczarek, these are the questions explored in our new song.

 The song is in defence of "wokeness" or being "woke".
 The Right Wing tend to perceive wokeness as, at best, trivial or unnecessary (e.g. changes in language, correct pronouns, etc.), and at worst, a threat to their way of life.
 This fails to understand the actual situation of oppressed minorities (POC, LGBTQ+, etc.), whose way of life is actually threatened on a daily basis due to social and institutional discrimination.